 Ability to choose between vets and vet techs

 Emphasis on finding medical professionals near you

 Profiles and review systems add confidence

 Vetster’s approach to telehealth may remind some people of Rover, the enormously popular app for finding pet sitters.
 The site allows users to search for veterinary professionals in your area and make telehealth appointments with the push of a button.
 Unlike most other online vet services, Vetster lets you choose from vet techs as well as veterinary doctors, giving you more control over pricing depending on the urgency or need for the appointment.

 Vetster’s interface is easy to use, and it’s usually possible to make an appointment for the same day.
 We also love that users on the medical professional side fill out profile details listing their professional designations, key areas of interest, and whether they can consult on certain issues.
-While the site has yet to make the transition to a mobile app, it’s our pick for the best overall online vet service.
+It’s our pick for the best overall online vet service.

 Best With Brick and Mortar: Banfield Vet Chat

 Why We Chose It: Banfield Pet Hospital is an established veterinary care provider with over 1,000 locations across the country.